OpenBioSim/biosimspace/doc/source/install.rst

 We recommend that :mod:`BioSimSpace` is installed into a new (clean) environment.
 This minimises the risk of failures caused by incompatible dependencies.

-BioSimSpace is currently packaged for Python 3.8 and Python 3.9.
-We will start by creating a Python 3.9 environment that we will call ``openbiosim``.

 .. code-block:: bash

-   $ conda create -n openbiosim "python<3.10"
+   $ conda create -n openbiosim

 .. note::

-   We use ``python<3.10`` as this will install the most recent 3.9 release of python.
+   If you require a specific version of Python, you can specify this when creating the environment, e.g. by adding ``python=3.12`` to the command above.
+Note that the latest version of :mod:`BioSimSpace` will only be compatible with specific versions of Python.

 We can now install :mod:`BioSimSpace` into that environment by typing